medale/spark-mail/README.md

 Some headers like To, Cc and Bcc or Subject can also be multiline values.

-### Parsing Enron Email set into Apache Avro and Apache Parquet binary formats
+### Parsing Enron Email set into Apache Parquet binary format

 This data set at 423MB compressed is small but using the default small files format to process this via FileInputFormat creates over 500,000 splits to be